Shop

 Powells_10_LaurelKadas Powell's City of Books (Laurel Kadas)

-Myka Dubay, the union representative for ILWU Local 5, confirmed that Maquera had taken over as CEO in September.
-They noted that Maquera has not attended any of the regular meetings between union representatives and the company and declined an introduction between union representatives and himself, but said “there’s not much else we can share.”
+Myka Dubay, the union representative for International Longshore and Warehouse Union Local 5, confirmed that Maquera had taken over as CEO in September.
+Dubay noted that Maquera has not attended any of the regular meetings between union representatives and the company and declined an introduction between him and union representatives.
+“There’s not much else we can share,” they added.

-The company, which operates four stores across the Portland area including its iconic downtown flagship store, has undergone four rounds of layoffs this year that started in July.
-The Oregonian reported that Powell’s cut 13 jobs in October, bringing the total number cut this year to 31.
+The company, which operates four stores across the Portland area, including its iconic downtown flagship store, has undergone four rounds of layoffs in the fiscal year that started in July.
+The Oregonian reported that Powell’s cut 13 jobs in October, bringing the total number of layoffs this year to 31.
 (Disclosure: This reporter was a temporary warehouse worker at Powell’s Books for a five-month period in 2014.)

-Last year PBJ reported that a real estate company owned by the Powell family had borrowed $4.5 million, which owner and president Emily Powell said was intended to address deferred maintenance, day-to-day needs and to “elevate the experience of our bookstores for everyone.”
-Then-CEO Bassett told the outlet at that time the company’s sales had not yet returned to pre-pandemic levels.
+Last year, PBJ reported that a real estate company owned by the Powell family had borrowed $4.5 million, which owner and president Emily Powell said was intended to address deferred maintenance and day-to-day needs, and to “elevate the experience of our bookstores for everyone.”
+Then-CEO Bassett told PBJ at the time that the company’s sales had not yet returned to pre-pandemic levels.

-Bassett was hired in September 2020 to steward the bookstore’s recovery from the Covid pandemic.
-Emily Powell has served as CEO of the bookstore intermittently since 2011.
-Her grandfather, Walter Powell, opened the first Powell’s Books in 1970 in Chicago; her father, Michael Powell, opened the downtown Portland store a year later.
+Bassett was hired in September 2020 to steward the bookstore’s recovery from the COVID pandemic.
+Emily Powell has served as CEO of the bookstore intermittently since 2011, including a stint immediately preceding Bassett’s hire.
+Her father, Michael Powell, opened the first Powell’s Books in 1970 in Chicago; her grandfather, Walter Powell, opened the downtown Portland store a year later.

 Christen McCurdy